sachin191/pyrocopy/README.md

 ```

 #### Shallow Copy
-In order to perform a shallow copy with only the files in the source and no subfolders simply add the 'level' argument with a value of 1.
+Adding the 'level' argument with a value of 1 will copy only those files in the immediate source directory, skipping all subdirectories.

 ```python
 from pyrocopy import pyrocopy